Your 2022 guide to waterbirth in the Chicago area

 West Side / Near West Suburbs

-- The Birth Center at PCC (Berwyn)
+- The Birth Center at PCC (Berwyn) [TEMPORARILY CLOSED]

 - West Suburban Alternative Birth Center (Oak Park)

-And the PCC midwives deliver both at The Birth Center at PCC, above, and at West Suburban Medical Center, where they can care for women who may have risk factors that disqualify them from care at The Birth Center at PCC.
+The PCC midwives deliver both at The Birth Center at PCC, above, and at West Suburban Medical Center, where they can care for women who may have risk factors that disqualify them from care at The Birth Center at PCC.